borisdj/borisdj.github.io/_posts/2024-12-01-solution-to-opensource-sustainability.md

 Second concern is that large corporation are profiting significantly from many OS software while giving back very litle or non at all.
 They take dozens of OS software and encapsulate it into a commercial proprietary app and some of them make large revenues.
 Which is fine as such but there should be a path to have them pay their fair share to the Devs.
-Categorical imperative in this case would be those who profits the most should give something back from all the value they are getting with their business in the industry (Pareto Principle in business model).
+Categorical imperative in this case would be those who profits the most should give something back from all the value they are getting with their business in the industry ([Pareto](https://en.wikipedia.org/wiki/Pareto_principle){:target="_blank"} Principle in business model).

 Criticism without effective solutions are not useful nor justified.
 One constructive idea that is getting traction is to make it mostly free while keeping it the source open.